LukeShortCloud/rootpages/src/ansible.rst

 Galaxy
 ~~~~~~

-Ansible Galaxy provides a way to easily manage remote Ansible Galaxy
-roles from https://galaxy.ansible.com/ and other software configuration
-management (SCM) sources.
-[25]
+Ansible Galaxy is used to manage playbook and role dependencies.
+Roles can be downloaded from the `Ansible Galaxy community <https://galaxy.ansible.com/>`__ or from source control management (SCM) systems such as GitHub.
+[25] The latest beta version of Galaxy can be found `here <https://galaxy-qa.ansible.com/>`__.
+The ``ansible-galaxy`` command is installed by default with Ansible.

 .. code-block:: sh